045051Shalini/chat-assistant/README.md

 Total budget: ₹825,000 (approx. $11,150 USD) per month for a duration of 12 months

->>> write a marketing campaign for my soap brand named soap era for Delhi people ...
-**Campaign Name:** "Experience the Era of Cleanliness"
+**Q2 write a marketing campaign for my soap brand named soap era for Delhi people** **A2 Campaign Name:** "Experience the Era of Cleanliness"

 **Objective:**